-Are you a stay at home mom and want to earn some side money?
+Are you a stay at home mom and want to start a profitable and fun business?
 Why not start a blog?
 Blogging has many different ways and possible income streams it’s crazy!

 I figured it was time to share “how to blog” info because I am constantly getting asked questions about it.